kimchitsigai/Articles-and-Tutorials/install_freepbx_ubuntu.md

 ## FreePBX

 FreePBX is an open source graphical user interface (GUI) that controls and manages Asterisk.
 Without FreePBX, Asterisk's configuration files could only be modified via the command line.
-FreePBX can be installed manually or as part of a pre-configured [Distro](https://www.digitalocean.com/community/articles/how-to-install-freepbx-on-centos-6-4).
+FreePBX can be installed manually (which this article will guide you through) or as part of a pre-configured [Distro on CentOS](https://www.digitalocean.com/community/articles/how-to-install-freepbx-on-centos-6-4).

 ## Preparatory Steps